adeck/personal-provisioning/ansible/monitor/README.md

 ### Provisioning the ELK server

 After cloning the repo to your local machine and `cd`ing to the same directory as this README, [create a python virtualenv][].
 Once you've created + activated the virtualenv, install `ansible` by running:

+    # this step may fail if you are running an older version of pip
+    python3 -m pip install --upgrade pip
     python3 -m pip install -r requirements.txt

 Before trying to actually configure the host, let's validate that you can properly access the host with your SSH + inventory settings: